foxdoubt/foxdoubt.io/content/blog/smart-techniques-dumb-css/index.md

 ---
 title: Smart Techniques, Dumb CSS
 date: '2019-09-22T19:21:59.819Z'
-description: 'CSS with pre and post processors is still powerful and elegant in the global scope.
-Its okay not to jam your styles into components with JavaScript'
+description: "CSS with pre and post processors is still powerful and elegant in the global scope.
+It's okay not to jam your styles into components with JavaScript"
 featuredImage: './frinkiac-first-frame.png'
 featuredGif: './frinkiac.gif'
 featuredGifAspectRatio: '4:3'